AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/compiling.md

 ## Compile using the CLI

+To compile a contract using the Aztec CLI, first install it:

+`npm install -g @aztec/cli`

 Then run the `compile` command with the path to your [contract project folder](./layout.md#directory-structure), which is the one that contains the `Nargo.toml` file:

 ```